Gitprijava/Gas_Station_Analytics-_Using_SQL/README.md

 STEPS INVOLVED:
     • Not all the data which we need will be stored in one table.
 That is why we need to construct table schemas.

-    • In this example, we will look at a simple table schema consisting of two tables and how to correctly define the primary and foreign keys before carrying out our analysis.
+    • In this case, we will look at a simple table schema consisting of two tables and how to correctly define the primary and foreign keys before carrying out our analysis.

     • The table schema constructed will involve using two tables.